BINPIPE/learning-resources/learning-notes/git-github.md

+**checkout a repository from github**
+---
-**checkout a repository from github** create a working copy of a local repository by running the command
+Create a working copy of a local repository by running the command
 ```# git clone /path/to/repository```
 when using a remote server, your command will be
 ```# git clone username@host:/path/to/repository```